ysharplanguage/FastJsonParser/README.md

 Put otherwise: thru their respective feature sets, by design, both JSON.NET's and ServiceStack's make (and that's perfectly natural) a number of assumptions regarding the most frequent use cases for custom deserialization for this or that "shape" of incoming JSON, and how to easily handle these problems in a more or less generic fashion (cf. their "custom converters", and the like...)

-My problem space is quite different: I know that most likely I will *not* need a *generic* way to solve a *specific* deserialization sub-problem very efficiently (which nobody can really do - there is "no silver bullet" / "one size fits all" for that), and instead I will most likely only need a *specific* way to solve it, by extending this small parser's functionality only where and how that's exactly needed (while trying to maintain the good performances).
+From an earlier experiment on that other project, I already know that my problem space will be quite different.
+I found out that I will *not* need a *generic* way to solve a *specific* deserialization sub-problem very efficiently (which nobody can really do - there is "no silver bullet" / "one size fits all" for that), but instead I will only need a *specific* way to solve it, by extending this small parser's functionality only where and how that's exactly needed (while trying to maintain its good performances).

-Also, this parser/deserializer is/was a nice learning opportunity for me to verify by myself what I had read many times before, that is, where exactly the parsing slowdowns and memory consumption costs most often come from.
+Finally, this parser/deserializer is/was a nice learning opportunity for me to verify by myself what I had read many times before, that is, where exactly the parsing slowdowns and memory consumption costs most often come from.

 Other questions?
 ----------------